Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 Precarious workers in low-income countries far away from the reality of tech companies in Silicon Valley were paid tiny salaries to do often traumatizing work that only an empathetic human being could do.
 All in the name of propping up a technology that sells itself on doing things that humans *can't* do.

 It's a pattern we see repeated again and again.
-Whether it's "self-driving cars" that still need human drivers as "backups" [^18], or gig economy workers on zero hour contracts fighting algorithmic authoritarianism in order to make ends meet [^19],  there's a pretty clear ideological pursuit afoot to hide, obscure and devalue human labour to the detriment of working people, and the benefit of capital.
+Whether it's "self-driving cars" that still need human drivers as "backups", [^18] or gig economy workers on zero hour contracts fighting algorithmic authoritarianism in order to make ends meet, [^19]  there's a not-so-subtle ideological pursuit afoot to hide, obscure and devalue human labour to the detriment of working people, and the benefit of capital.

 ### Continuing colonisation
-One example of machine learning that many of us have been using and benefitting from for years is language translation, via tools such as [Google Translate](https://translate.google.com/).
+One example of machine learning that many of us have probably been using and benefitting from for years is language translation, via tools such as [Google Translate](https://translate.google.com/).
 Both text translation and automatic speech recognition have come on leaps and bounds in recent years, but where did the data come from to train these models?

 That's a question the team behind [Papa Reo](https://papareo.nz/#kaupapa) — a multilingual indigenous language revitalisation project — asked when OpenAI released its speech recognition system, [Whisper](https://openai.com/blog/whisper/), complete with support for the te reo Māori language.
 Also, whose permission did they seek to "create a derived work from that data and then open source the derivation?" [^20] There was no good answer.

 Preservation of indigenous languages is a crucial task, but one that needs indigenous leadership.
-What it *doesn't*' need is Big Tech companies like OpenAI (and Amazon) swanning in, non-transparently sucking up data, and then profiting from the results.
-Instead, Papa Reo is developing its own small-scale machine learning tools, trained on its own - ethically sourced - datasets, in active partnership with local communities who retain their data rights throughout.
+What it *doesn't*' need is Big Tech companies like OpenAI (and Amazon, and Google) swanning in, non-transparently sucking up data, and then profiting from the results.
+Instead, Papa Reo is developing its own small-scale machine learning tools, trained on its own — ethically sourced — datasets, in active partnership with local communities who retain their data rights throughout.

 > In theory the open source movement aims to democratise technology like machine learning, which ultimately should be making tech more accessible and usable for minority groups.
 In practice, only those who have internet, a computer, the education, and other resources ubiquitous among Western countries and certain demographics are able to take advantage of the open source movement.
 Many indigenous and marginalised communities don't have these resources or ability to benefit from open source because they are continually oppressed by systemic racism, governments, colonialism, and capitalism.

 <cite>— [OpenAI's Whisper is another case study in Colonisation](https://blog.papareo.nz/whisper-is-another-case-study-in-colonisation/) [^20]</cite>

 Even seemingly positive uses of "AI" can create harmful impacts when undermined by unequal power dynamics.
-When the benefits of "AI" are centralized in unaccountable tech companies whose stated goals are to build bigger and bigger and increasingly general purpose tools, this is inevitably going to end up being at odds with the interests of the communities they purport to be serving.
+When "AI" is centralized in unaccountable tech companies whose stated goals are to build bigger and bigger and increasingly general purpose tools (to sell to as big an audience as possible), this is inevitably going to end up being at odds with the interests of the marginalized communities in particular.

 ### Eroding digital autonomy
 Should tech companies be free to train their generative "AI" models on any and all data, even copyrighted materials?
 Writing on the [Creative Commons blog](https://creativecommons.org/2023/02/17/fair-use-training-generative-ai/), Stephen Wolfson argues that, yes, training "AI" models should constitute "fair use", just like when human artists take "inspiration" from their fellow artists.
 The alternative, he argues, would be a mess of copyright lawsuits that could set a negative precedent for "future technologies." [^21]